sebras/logisim-evolution/README.md

 ```bash
 ./gradlew createApp
 ```
 which you will afterwards find in the folder `build/macApp/`.
-This has the advantage that `.circ` files get automatically associated to the `Logisim-evolution.app` so that you can open them directly in the Finder. *Note:* Curently, the app needs a separately installed compatible JDK/JRE to execute.
+This has the advantage that `.circ` files get automatically associated to the `Logisim-evolution.app` so that you can open them directly in the Finder. *Note:* Currently, the app needs a separately installed compatible JDK/JRE to execute.
 You may also build a DMG image `logisim-evolution-<version>.dmg` containing `Logisim-evolution.app` for distribution:
 ```
 ./gradlew createDmg
 ```